digitalbazaar/bedrock-letsencrypt/README.md

 Run the application above on any host with public access to the Web.
-You need to ensure that at least ports 80 and 443 are available on the public Internet because the Let's Encrypt servers will attempt to contact your host during the certificate issurance process.
+You need to ensure that at least ports 80 and 443 are available on the public Internet because the Let's Encrypt servers will attempt to contact your host during the certificate issuance process.

 ## Configuration